 This higher altitude together with the northern exposure are an added value for Porta del Vento’s vineyards.
 It enables them to escape the torrid Sicilian heat, allowing grapes to reach phenolic ripeness and maintain higher acidity.
 Another aid is the wind and large diurnal temperature shifts.

 Biodiversity and minimal intervention is important to owner/winemaker Marco Sferlazzo.
 The small estate works to understand and maintain the balance of wild herbs and other vegetation, and wildlife on the property too.
 Machines aren’t used in the vineyard thus grapes are hand harvested.

 In the winery, fermentation is spontaneous, meaning no added yeast to initiate fermentation.
 Wines are racked as little as possible and not filtered.
 According to Sferlazzo, depriving the wines of the elements that make them truly unique is pointless.
 The estate is certified organic and utilizes biodynamic principles.
 Sferlazzo chooses to only work with grapes native to Sicily.

 The two wines I purchased paired brilliantly with arancini: 2016 Porta del Vento Perricone and 2018 Porta del Vento Catarratto (Bianco).
 Both grapes- Perricone and Catarratto- are indigenous to Sicily.
-They are imported into the United States by Singular Selections and available through various stores in the EU.
+They are imported into the United States by Steven Graf Wine and Singular Selections and available through various stores in the EU.
 I will be discussing them in greater detail in another article.
 In the meantime, how about some arancini?!?